Tookany Creek @ SPS: Restoring, Reconnecting, Reimagining

 -

-- The joint Shade Tree Commission and Environmental Advisory Council meeting with SPS was packed.
+- The Planning Commission and joint Shade Tree Commission / Environmental Advisory Council meetings with SPS were packed.
 Neighbors spoke strongly for a restored native buffer and a future creekside trail.
 SPS did not commit yet, and cited permitting concerns in the mapped one hundred year floodplain, but they clearly heard that the community would love public greenway access to Tookany Creek behind SPS.

 If you cannot attend the upcoming meetings, or want to add your voice between meetings, here are the most important people to email right now: